GaloisInc/crucible/crux-mir/example/README.md

 }
 ```

-Note that while we could create a `Vec` with *symbolic* length but *fixed* capacity, rather than a fixed length vector, it would come at a performance cost, and in this example it does not make a difference.
+Note that while we could create a `Vec` with *symbolic* length but *fixed* capacity, rather than a fixed length vector.
+It would come at a performance cost, and in this example it does not make a difference.
 However, have a look at [Limitations & How-to](https://github.com/GaloisInc/crucible/blob/master/crux-mir/README.md) section in the [crux-mir README.md](https://github.com/GaloisInc/crucible/blob/master/crux-mir/README.md) for an example how to create a vector with *symbolic* length.

 Let's run this example, and because we expect to find a bug there, use `-m` to show the counterexample right away: